Journal publishes original, peer-reviewed articles,

 Discussion should also help to explain the context of the work.

-SUBMISSION: Manuscripts should be submitted in electronic format via
+SUBMISSION OF ARTICLES: Manuscripts should be submitted in electronic format via

 e-mail only, and should be presented in accordance with the guidelines for